Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 How do you get to Brussels from Vienna?

-To travel to Brussels from Vienna, you can take the train - on average, the journey takes around 14 hours and 38 minutes, though the fastest trains can take 11 hours and 15 minutes.
+To travel to Brussels from Vienna, you can take the train - on average, the journey takes around 13 hours and 6 minutes, though the fastest trains can take 10 hours and 15 minutes.
 Alternatively, you can also take the bus from Vienna to Brussels.
 Use our Journey Planner to get more information.

 How long is the train ride from Vienna to Brussels?

-Trains from Vienna to Brussels take an average of 14 hours and 38 minutes, although on the fastest services it can take just 11 hours and 15 minutes.
-You'll usually find 23 trains per day on this route, so use our Journey Planner to check specific dates as times may vary.
+Trains from Vienna to Brussels take an average of 13 hours and 6 minutes, although on the fastest services it can take just 10 hours and 15 minutes.
+You'll usually find 14 trains per day on this route, so use our Journey Planner to check specific dates as times may vary.

 How much does it cost to get from Vienna to Brussels by train?

-Train tickets from Vienna to Brussels can start from £64.05 when booked in advance, but they’re usually more expensive if bought on the day of travel.
+Train tickets from Vienna to Brussels can start from £59.58 when booked in advance, but they’re usually more expensive if bought on the day of travel.
 Prices may also vary depending on the time of day, route, and class you choose.

 What is the quickest journey time between Vienna and Brussels by train?

-Check out the next trains departing from Vienna to Brussels for Tuesday 13th May 2025.
+Check out the next trains departing from Vienna to Brussels for Tuesday 30th September 2025.
 For the full train timetable/schedule, or to search for a later time or date, click here.

 DepartsArrivesDuration

-ÖBB trains from Vienna to Brussels
+Deutsche Bahn and ÖBB trains from Vienna to Brussels

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-Cheap train tickets from Vienna to Brussels
+How do I find cheap train tickets from Vienna to Brussels?

-The price of train tickets from Vienna to Brussels starts at £64.05 one-way for a Standard Class ticket if you book in advance.
-Booking on the day is usually more expensive and costs can vary depending on the time of day, route or class.
+If you’re planning a trip to Europe soon, our Trainline team of experts have put together some tips to help you find cheap tickets.
+Booking on the day in Europe is usually more expensive and costs can vary depending on the time of day, route or travel class.

-Book in advance
+1. Book in advance

-Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
-If you know the dates you want to travel, you may be able to find some cheaper train tickets from Vienna to Brussels by booking early.§
+The price of train tickets from Vienna to Brussels starts at £59.58§ one-way for a Standard Class ticket if you book in advance.
+Most train companies across Europe release their tickets around three to six months ahead of time, so if you know the dates you want to travel, you may be able to find cheaper tickets.

-Be flexible with your travel times
+2. Be flexible with your travel times

-Choose a slower or connecting train
+4. Choose a slower or connecting train

-On some of the busier routes, you might also have the option to take a slower or connecting train.
-It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
-Plus, you'll have more time to enjoy the view of the countryside!
+On some busier routes, you might have the option to take a slower or connecting train.
+It may take longer than some high-speed or direct services, but if you have some extra time on your hands, you might find a cheaper fare.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.